Siddique Salik: War Appointment and military service in East Pakistan

-About the war prisoners, Major Salik reportedly maintained that the most of the war prisoners were given thought that in mere two-to-three months, they will be repatriated back to Pakistan via trains to Wagha checkpoint and ships Karachi port.
-However, these hoped were dashed when the prisoners had to wait years to be repatriated to Pakistan.
+About the war prisoners, Major Salik reportedly maintained that most of the war prisoners were given to believe that in two-to-three months, they will be repatriated back to Pakistan via trains to Wagha and ships to Karachi port.
+However, these hopes were dashed when the prisoners had to wait years to be repatriated to Pakistan.

 Witness to Surrender and Inter-Services Public Relations

 Under the population transfer agreement signed between India, Pakistan, and Bangladesh, Major Salik returned to Pakistan when he was repatriated by Indian Army to the Pakistan Army in 1973.
 Major Salik testified against AAK Niazi during the interviewing process of the War Enquiry Commission.
-Major Salik continued his military service and remained associate with the Inter-Services Public Relations, working on the public relations.
-During this time, he began working towards writing the memoirs and book that would recounts the events that led to the Surrender of Pakistan, which he titled as "Witness of Surrender."
+Major Salik continued his military service and remained associated with the Inter-Services Public Relations, working on the public relations.
+During this time, he began working towards writing the memoirs and book that would recounts the events of the 1971 India-Pakistan war, which he titled "Witness to Surrender."

 In 1977, Major Salik was promoted as Lieutenant-Colonel and published his book despite reservation within the military in 1979.
 The book has its significance and considered an eyewitness report on the committed genocide committed under the responsibility of Pakistani military and the Mukti Bahini (lit.
 Freedom Army), since the War Report was never declassified.